Materials-Consortia/OPTIMADE/optimade.rst

   The total number of values in the property.
   SHOULD be a queryable property with support for all mandatory filter features.

-- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.
+- :field:`next`: `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`_

-  If there is still more data available for the property, this field will contain a URL pointing to the entry, to which this property belongs, which contains the next set of values for this property.
+  If there is still more data available for the property, this field MUST contain a URL from which the next set of values for this property can be obtained.
+  The `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__, containing the URL, is either a string, or a links object, which can contain the following fields:

+  - **href**: a string containing the URL.
+  - **meta**: a meta object containing non-standard meta-information about the next link.

   If all the data for this property has been returned, the value SHOULD be :val:`null`

 - :field:`more_data_available`: boolean.